Thomas Nast: Style and themes

+Cartoon from the 1872 presidential campaign, published in Harper's Weekly on July 13, showing Democratic fusion candidate Horace Greeley forced to eat his own words.

 Nast also brought his approach to bear on the usually prosaic almanac business, publishing an annual Nast's Illustrated Almanac from 1871 to 1875.
 The Green Bag republished all five of Nast's almanacs in the 2011 edition of its Almanac & Reader.